 - Teach strategies for facilitating communication rather than teaching isolated behaviors (comprehensive approach which only makes sense since language is comprehensive)

-- Provide dynamic assessment and dynamic therapy in order to monitor progress and adjust treatment plans as necessary (I also LIVE by this - as speech language pathologists, we must be flexible)
+- Provide dynamic assessment and dynamic therapy in order to monitor progress and adjust treatment plans as necessary (I also LIVE by this)

-- Provide individualized treatment based on a child’s needs and learning styles (goals, cues, materials, stimuli)
+- Provide individualized treatment based on a child’s needs (goals, cues, materials, stimuli)

-- Treatment goals should aim to help a child achieve one level about their current level (systematic approach)
+- Treatment goals should aim to help children achieve one level above their current level (systematic approach)

 Language Therapy For Preschoolers (Ages 3–5)

-Language therapy will look different depending on a child's interests, areas of need, and learning styles.
+Language therapy will look different depending on a child’s interests, areas of need, and goals.